athon-millane/ccxt-explorer/README.md

-# tqdm-explorer
+# ccxt-explorer
-A visual exploration of cryptocurrency data with `tqdm` and `streamlit`
+A visual exploration of cryptocurrency data with `ccxt` and `streamlit`